 Epic wildlife, soaring summits, and tundra stretching as far as the eye can see: everything is bigger in Alaska.
 Journey to the far north—where the sun never quite sets in the summer—and make the most of long days on hiking and wildlife-viewing excursions in the Alaskan wilderness.
 Explore Denali and Kenai Fjords National Parks, where kids will set out on educational adventures to claim their junior ranger badges.

-Your Journeys Highlight Moment: Denali Immersive Lunch and Lecture, Denali National Park and Preserve
+Your Family Journeys Moment: Denali Family Immersive Lunch and Lecture, Denali National Park and Preserve

-Your Journeys Highlight Moment: Denali Immersive Presentation and Hike, Denali National Park and Preserve.
-Alaska SeaLife Center admission, Kenai Fjords National Park cruise, Mount Alyeska tram, Husky Homestead tour, Denali Education Center lectures and hike, Denali National Park entry, Denali National Park transit bus to Eielson Visitor Center.
+Your Family Journeys Moment: Denali Immersive Presentation and Hike, Denali National Park and Preserve.
+Arrival transfer.
+Alaska SeaLife Center admission.
+Kenai Fjords National Park cruise.
+Mount Alyeska tram.
+Denali National Park transit bus to Eielson Visitor Center.
 All transport between destinations and to/from included activities.

 Set out on a wildlife safari through Denali National Park and Preserve to spot the resident “big five”—grizzlies, moose, caribou, Dall sheep, and wolves, Visit the famed Alaska SeaLife Center for an up-close look at playful sea otters, colorful puffins, and leggy octopi, Watch champion sled dogs train for the upcoming racing season and learn about Iditarod traditions, Cruise Kenai Fjords National Park to see a glacier flowing straight into the sea.